sp-cristiano/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod +114 hello Command will add execute permission the the owner, and permission to other users to the file chmod +111 hello Command add execute permission to everybody. \n chmod 007 hello Command wil set permission for only other ussers to have all permissions. \n
+chmod +114 hello Command will add execute permission the the owner, and permission to other users to the file chmod +111 hello Command add execute permission to everybody. \n chmod 007 hello Command wil set permission for only other ussers to have all permissions. \n chmod 753 hello Command will set permission of hello to -rwxr-x-wx. \n